-Virtual training offers an alternative to offsite preventative electrical maintenance training and industrial electrical troubleshooting courses. taught through video-conferencing software, virtual training provides all the advantages of a live classroom, including face-to-face instruction, classroom discussions, and exercises.
+Virtual training offers an alternative to offsite preventive electrical maintenance training and industrial electrical troubleshooting courses. taught through video-conferencing software, virtual training provides all the advantages of a live classroom, including face-to-face instruction, classroom discussions, and exercises.

-In an environment where social distancing has become vital for employee health, virtual training offers a safe, cost-efficient delivery method for preventative maintenance training.
+In an environment where social distancing has become vital for employee health, virtual training offers a safe, cost-efficient delivery method for preventive maintenance training.
 All employees need to attend an electrical maintenance virtual training event is a computer or laptop, a webcam, speakers, a microphone, and an internet connection.
 Instruction is delivered by skilled TPC Training instructors with years of experience in industrial electrical troubleshooting and maintenance.